ebialais/FamoTestAPI/README.md

 ## Getting Started

-The API choose is available at: https://developer.ticketmaster.com/products-and-docs/apis/getting-started/
+The chosen API is available at: https://developer.ticketmaster.com/products-and-docs/apis/getting-started/

 The repository hosting the project is : https://github.com/ebialais/FamoTestAPI